dmltdev/dmltdev/README.md

 👨‍💻 Agile development with TypeScript, React, NodeJS, Bun, MySQL, MongoDB, Git, Github, and more.

-〰️ Continuously Integrate and Deliver with Github Actions.
+♾️ Continuously Integrate and Deliver with Github Actions.

 🧪 Test with TDD: Jest, Postman, Vitest, Puppeteer.

-🖥 Design with Photoshop, Figma, Illustrator, GIMP.
+✨ Design with Photoshop, Figma, Illustrator, GIMP.

-🫂 Speak advanced English, Ukrainian, Russian, and basic Bulgarian.
+🗣 Speak advanced English, Ukrainian, Russian, and basic Bulgarian.

-💭 Knowledge of Data Structures & Algorithms.
+💡 Knowledge of Data Structures & Algorithms.

+🐧 Experienced with Linux distros and CLI tools.

 🧠 Analytical INTJ-T with a strategic vision.
 Open-minded fast learner, adaptable and explorative.
 Consistent and persistent.